neura-sx/graphene-book/book/multi-sig/tutorial-creating-multi-sig.md

 ### Prerequisites
 * We assume that you have `cli_wallet` running and connected to an exiting witness node.

 * We assume that you have set up a wallet in the CLI and imported a private key of a LTM account with some BTS funds in it.
+We will refer to this account as `base account`.

-* We assume you already created two other accounts that will act as the milti-sig approving accounts
+* We assume you already created two other accounts that will act as the milti-sig approving accounts.
+We will refer to these accounts as `approving-account-1` and `approving-account-2`.

 ### Get account IDs